-Puberty is the transition from childhood to adulthood; it describes a series of changes people go through as their bodies start to increase the production of certain hormones.
+Puberty is the transition from childhood to adulthood.
+It describes a series of changes people go through as their bodies start to increase the production of certain hormones.

 Other factors that can have an impact on height include:

-- Nutrition: Malnourished children are often shorter and smaller than expected during childhood but with proper nutrition may be able to
+- Nutrition: Malnourished children are often shorter and smaller than expected during childhood.
+However, with proper nutrition, they may be able to

 - Hormonal imbalances: Low thyroid or growth hormone levels, for example, can lead to slower growth rates and shorter adult height.

 - Medications: The use of some medicines can slow growth.
 The long-term use of corticosteroids is one possible example of this.
 However, some conditions that are treated with corticosteroids, such as asthma, can also